| NEBRODI

 Mass.
 Below lies the Noccioleti Valley.
 Proceed towards the coast.

 At the first fork turn left towards Caltavuturo.
+The

 Pasticceria al Castello, in the piazza of the same name, produces